Under Pressure: An Automated Tourniquet Performance Study

 4.1 Performance Comparison

-Tourniquet | Limb | Occlusion Pressure (mmHg) | Time to Occlusion (s) |
+Tourniquet Limb Occlusion Pressure (mmHg) Time to Occlusion (s)

-CAT (Mean/Median) | Thigh | 713 | 37.5 |
+CAT (Mean/Median) Thigh 410 37.5

 5. Discussion

 The statistical analysis confirms a direct and significant relationship between limb circumference and required occlusion pressure, which aligns with physiological principles.
 The device's ability to achieve occlusion at pressures significantly lower than those reported for the CAT is a key advantage, potentially reducing the risk of compression-related nerve and tissue damage [4, 6].
+While not statistically significant in this study, a trend towards higher mean occlusion pressures was observed in participants with higher BMIs, suggesting that body composition may influence the pressure required for occlusion due to increased tissue depth.

 6. Conclusion